Language selection

 Victoria Remenda

-Dr. Victoria Remenda was appointed on May 18, 2022, as a permanent, part-time Commission member for a term of five years.
+Dr. Victoria Remenda was appointed on May 18, 2022, as a permanent, part-time Commission member for a 5-year term.

 She holds a PhD in earth sciences from the University of Waterloo, with a specialty in the hydrogeology of low-permeability earth materials.
-Dr. Remenda also holds a bachelor of engineering degree and a master of science degree in civil engineering from the University of Saskatchewan.
-She is currently a professor and head of the Department of Geological Sciences and Geological Engineering at Queen’s University, and resides in Kingston, Ontario.
+Dr. Remenda also holds a Bachelor of Engineering and a Master of Science in Civil Engineering from the University of Saskatchewan.
+She is currently a professor in the Department of Geological Sciences and Geological Engineering at Queen’s University, and resides in Kingston, Ontario.

 Dr. Remenda’s work in a variety of sectors and roles has required her to build relationships, seek partnerships, listen carefully, learn quickly and be prepared to consider and to embrace dissenting ideas and opinions.
 She has considerable experience evaluating technical and non-technical information from a variety of sources and disciplines.